 Hello!
 I'm a magazine writer, reporter, and editor based chiefly in New York City.

 I'm the deputy editor of Jezebel.
 Previously, I was a senior editor at WIRED, a senior editor at Backchannel, and a contributing editor at Columbia Journalism Review.
 Before that, I manned The Observatory, CJR's blog providing commentary and explanatory reporting on the science, medical, environmental and technology press.

 My work has appeared in/on Aeon, The Atlantic, Mother Jones, Wired, Popular Mechanics, OnEarth, Salon, and a slew of other publications.
-Primarily, I write deeply reported pieces about science, psychology, and the natural world..but I've also been known to write about feminism, the inner workings of the media, crime and deviance, social justice, books, art, and cake.
+Primarily, I edit deeply reported features—I also write about feminism, psychology, the media, crime and deviance, social justice, books, art, and cake.

 I studied science journalism at the Columbia University School of Journalism as a Robert Woods Johnson Foundation fellow.
 In a previous lifetime I studied English at Yale, and I'll recite Chaucer from memory if you ask nicely.

-I grew up in hustling downtown of Philadelphia and, despite all evidence to the contrary, do not live in Brooklyn.
+I grew up in Philly and, despite all evidence to the contrary, do not live in Brooklyn.
 (Update: Whoops, I moved to Brooklyn.)